Let us send you paid writing opportunities in our free email newsletter:

 • Italy Magazine’s team of local experts celebrates the best of the Bel Paese.
 Through sharp coverage that spans culture to food to current events, their aim is to help readers deepen their understanding of Italy for richer travels.
 They welcome pitches from freelance writers and journalists, and their preference is to work with those based in Italy.
 They write stories with travelers in mind.
 Most of the articles they publish range between 800-1400 words.
 According to their pitch guide, they pay between $.15 and $.20 per word, depending largely on the complexity of the topic and the format.
 To learn more, refer to this page.

 • Escapism is a travel print magazine published by twenty-two, a Canadian publishing house and creative agency.
 They pay for print-first travel guides, which are then repurposed online.
 Their travel features are also included in the company's food magazine, Foodism.
 For those, features don’t have to have a food or beverage angle, but they do need a unique perspective.
 Escapism's travel guides are less about first-person experiences in longform, and more about what to see, eat and do in a given destination.
-According to their pitch guide, they pay $600 for features of 1,200 – 1,500 words, and $0.40 per word for the travel guides, which should be 500 words and up.
+According to their pitch guide, they pay $600 for features of 1,200 – 1,500 words and $0.40 per word for the travel guides, which should be 500 words and up.
 To learn more, refer to this page.

 • Foodism is a food print magazine published by twenty-two, a Canadian publishing house and creative agency.
 They pay for print-first features, which are then repurposed online, and are interested in original stories that explore Toronto’s diverse and layered food scene.
 They also accept travel features, which must have a unique perspective.
-According to their pitch guide, they pay $600 for 1,200 – 1,500 words.
+According to their pitch guide, they pay $600 for 1,200 – 1,500 words and $0.40 per word for the travel guides, which should be 500 words and up.
 To learn more, refer to this page.

 • Plymouth Magazine is a bi-monthly print magazine that emphasizes the best that Plymouth, Minnesota has to offer.
 They publish insider information and engaging articles about local dining, shopping and leisure activities.
 Stories pitches must be directly connected to the community.
 Pay rates are not mentioned; only that other expenses are generally not reimbursed.
 To learn more, refer to this page.